fondesa/kpermissions/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Make sure you've run `./gradlew clean build` before submit the PR.
+Make sure you've read the file `CONTRIBUTING.md` before submit the PR.
 Any HTML comment will be stripped when the markdown is rendered, so you don't need to delete them.
 -->